SalOne22/rimage/CONTRIBUTING.md

 3. Install Rust and Cargo (if you haven't already)
 4. Also you will need to install cmake, nasm and ninja/meson for avif development
 5. Run `cargo build` to ensure everything builds properly
+> note: On windows use Visual Studio build environment like developer PowerShell for VS 2019

 ## Making Changes